pvaliani/parcels/readme.md

 should remain the same as it was before ✅

 ● Speedy shipping applies after discounts are taken into account ✅

+# Remarks

+- I have completed implementations 1-4 and approx 50-60% of implementation 5
+- I prioritised testing over feature implementation which is partly why I wasn’t able to finish implementation 5
+- There is no UI/CLI - the application is purely TDD i.e when wanting to check the logic of the program each unit test as described should be run to confirm the behaviour of the app as per the specification
+- Unit test names are verbose to aid readability and optimise the number of code comments
+- I did not fully understand the requirements/wording of implementation 5 with “Each parcel can only be used in a discount once” vs “ In all circumstances the cheapest option for sending each parcel should be selected.”
+Even with my best guess attempt I wasn’t able to make progress so decided to re-prioritise on testing existing features.

+Rough outline of further changes I would consider making (based on what was not completed):

+# Each parcel can only be used in a discount once
+The wording of this confused me.
+If this means that, for example, “small parcel mania” can be applied to the 4th small parcel ONCE (which is my interpretation) then one way could be to have a boolean set with the filter to when 4/4 = 1.
+I.e when there are multiple small parcel discounts there would be increasing multiples of 4.
+If the condition of 4/4 = 1 is met then the boolean could be inversely set in the discount method for each type.

+# Within each discount, the cheapest parcel is the free one
+One way this could be achieved would be by sorting the parcels arraylist and filtering out the cheapest parcel based on whether or not the discount in question has been applied and disregarding others

+# The combination of discounts which saves the most money should be selected every time

+This one is more challenging, I believe the parcel list may still need to be sorted, then to first check the overweight parcels and whether they are in the mixed mania discount and then work down to medium and then small parcel types.
+This is because the greatest savings on “free” parcels will be on heavier/overweight parcels or ones with a high unit cost.
+If a mixed mania discount ends up being a small parcel then the savings are not as high as a large parcel.
+I’d be open to discussing in the next stage.

+- The exercise doesn’t explicitly ask for it, and I looked at it quite late as a result but in the displayOrderContents() method or otherwise, it would be more accurate to show the overweight charge alongside the individual parcel cost for user experience.
+I currently display the total savings as requested in the spec.
+The tests are correct programmatically and account for overweight charges but the console print of the parcels doesn’t currently display which parcel types are overweight ones.

+- I would refactor the setParcelCostBySize() method in the Parcel class to reduce the number of If statements but I can’t immediately think how I would do this.
+I noticed late in implementation that my calculation for a heavy parcel is possibly not correct as I had interpreted earlier on that a heavy parcel was one that was 50kg or above.
+Whereas I believe that in actuality there is a swing range below 50kg where a parcel should still be classed as heavy.
+I did not have time to implement corrections for this.